-Our three apartment areas offer housing to upper-class students in two, three, four, and five person apartments.
-Each fully furnished apartment has an appropriately equipped kitchen, common space, and shared bathroom facilities.
-Students living in the apartments are not required to be on a meal plan, but may choose from various suitable options available.
+Our two apartment areas offer housing to returning students in three-, four-, and five-person apartments.
+Each fully furnished apartment has an appropriately equipped kitchen, common space and shared bathroom facilities.
+Students living in the apartments are not required to be on a meal plan, but may choose from various options available.

-The Room & Board Agreement is signed by each student when they enter their living experience at Skidmore their first-year.
-The agreement outlines the policies set in place that we hold students accountable for as a resident of our campus.
+The Residential Life Handbook is a comprehensive guide outlining the policies set in place that we hold students accountable for as residents of our campus.

 Packing List: What to Bring and What Not to Bring